stas/jsonapi.rb/README.md

 to filter and sort over a collection of records.
 The support is pretty extended and covers also relationships and composite matchers.

+Please add `ransack` to your `Gemfile` in order to benefit from this functionality!

 Here's an example: